St. Louis, MO

-Uber assault, Lyft assault, and other rideshare assault can range from bodily harm, unwanted physical touching, sexual assault, and even rape of a passenger.
+Uber assault, Lyft assault, and other rideshare assaults can range from bodily harm, unwanted physical touching, sexual assault, and even rape of a passenger.

 Uber, Lyft, and other rideshare vendors have responded to the growing number of assault allegations against their drivers by reconducting background checks and initiating more thorough background checks.
 While these are good first steps, they have by no means completely stopped these incidents from occurring.
 Both Uber and Lyft have come under scrutiny for misleading customers into believing that their drivers undergo a much more thorough screening process than they actually do.

 Rideshare vendors can and should be held liable for any form of assault that a driver commits on a passenger.
 The vendor’s negligence lies in their hiring practices – the vendor should do everything in their power to ensure their customer’s (passenger’s) safety.
-If the vendor is allowing a possibly-dangerous individual to drive for them, they are failing to meet an expectation to keep their passenger safe.
-This expectation is legally defined as the duty-of-care: a duty that one party owes to another to ensure that the first party mitigates any risk to the second party.
-If the first party fails to meet a duty-of-care, they can be held legally liable for any injuries or loss inflicted onto the second party.
+If the vendor is allowing a possibly dangerous individual to drive for them, they are failing to meet an expectation to keep their passenger safe.
+This expectation is legally defined as the duty of care: a duty that one party owes to another to ensure that the first party mitigates any risk to the second party.
+If the first party fails to meet a duty of care, they can be held legally liable for any injuries or loss inflicted on the second party.

-An Uber lawsuit has been filed against the vendor for failing to meet this duty-of-care.
-The plaintiffs allege that Uber failed to meet this duty-of-care by opting out of intensive background checks and employing hiring practices which allowed dangerous individuals to become drivers.
+An Uber lawsuit has been filed against the vendor for failing to meet this duty of care.
+The plaintiffs allege that Uber failed to meet this duty of care by opting out of intensive background checks and employing hiring practices that allowed dangerous individuals to become drivers.
 The harmful actions these drivers committed range from assault and battery to sexual assault and rape.
-A similar Lyft lawsuit makes claims against Lyft for failing to meet the expected duty-of-care.
+A similar Lyft lawsuit makes claims against Lyft for failing to meet the expected duty of care.
 A number of Lyft users have filed lawsuits against the company claiming that they had been assaulted or raped by drivers.

-If the courts find that either Uber of Lyft has failed to meet the expected duty-of-care, legal precedents will be established for similar cases to be tried.
+If the courts find that either Uber or Lyft has failed to meet the expected duty of care, legal precedents will be established for similar cases to be tried.

 The Uber lawsuits and Lyft lawsuits further claim that both vendors have mislead consumers to believe that their drivers undergo a more intensive screening process than the process that the vendors actually have in place.
 The plaintiffs claim that this misrepresentation has directly led to passengers, who would have otherwise not chosen to use the service, being assaulted by drivers who have a history of aggressive or dangerous behavior.